digxz/digxz/README.md

 ## Hi!
 I'm Diego! 😉
 ### And I'm a student of analysis and systems development!
-- I'm currenty studying HTML, CSS and Go!
+- I'm currenty studying HTML, CSS and Javascript!

 ### My skills:
 <div display="flex">